Photo credit: Wanda Bodnar–Marine Photo Bank

 PSECLS engages communities, municipalities and the provincial and federal governments in the protection of our coastal waters by working together to stop micro-fibre pollution at source.

-The Goal of the Stop Plastic Smog Emissions Closed Loop System is three-fold:
+The Goal of the Plastic Smog Emissions Closed Loop System is three-fold:

-As part of our collective effort to clean-up the oceans, the program will re-enter washing machine lint into the economy by converting it into resources: http://upgyres.org/prevent/
+As part of our collective effort to prevent microplastic pollution of the oceans, the program will re-enter washing and dryer machine lint into the economy by converting it into resources: http://upgyres.org/prevent/

 Municipalities, the Fashion, Apparel and Textile Industry, Port Authorities and governments will be engaged to take the findings of our project and use them proactively to prevent, compensate, ameliorate or adapt to changes in the state of the environment by seeking to: